rornellas/trip-app/README.md

 1. Start DynamoDB Local in a Docker container. `docker run -p 8000:8000 -v $(pwd)/local/dynamodb:/data/ amazon/dynamodb-local -jar DynamoDBLocal.jar -sharedDb -dbPath /data`
 2. Create the DynamoDB table. `aws dynamodb create-table --table-name trip --attribute-definitions AttributeName=country,AttributeType=S AttributeName=city,AttributeType=S AttributeName=date,AttributeType=S --key-schema AttributeName=country,KeyType=HASH AttributeName=city,KeyType=RANGE --local-secondary-indexes 'IndexName=dateIndex,KeySchema=[{AttributeName=country,KeyType=HASH},{AttributeName=date,KeyType=RANGE}],Projection={ProjectionType=ALL}' --billing-mode PAY_PER_REQUEST --endpoint-url http://localhost:8000`

-If the table already exist, you can delete: `aws dynamodb delete-table --table-name study --endpoint-url http://localhost:8000`
+If the table already exist, you can delete: `aws dynamodb delete-table --table-name trip --endpoint-url http://localhost:8000`

 3. Start the SAM local API.
  - On a Mac: `sam local start-api --env-vars src/test/resources/test_environment_mac.json`
  - On Windows: `sam local start-api --env-vars src/test/resources/test_environment_windows.json`
  - On Linux: `sam local start-api --env-vars src/test/resources/test_environment_linux.json`

+* If you have any issues using 'localhost', try using your network ip instead

 * You may need to change host and port according to your configurations

 If the previous command ran successfully you should now be able to hit the following local endpoint to invoke the functions rooted at `http://localhost:3000/trips/?starts=2020-01-02&ends=2020-02-02`.
 It shoud return 404.
-Now you can explore all endpoints, use the src/test/resources/Study DataLake.postman_collection.json to import a API Rest Collection into Postman.
+Now you can explore all endpoints, use the src/test/resources/Trip DataLake.postman_collection.json to import a API Rest Collection into Postman.

 **SAM CLI** is used to emulate both Lambda and API Gateway locally and uses our `template.yaml` to understand how to bootstrap this environment (runtime, where the source code is, etc.) - The